 - All construction must be done in accordance with an approved construction and operational phase Environmental Management Plan (EMP), which must be developed by a suitably experienced Environmental Assessment Practitioner. - A suitably qualified Environmental Control Officer must be appointed to monitor the construction phase in terms of the EMP and any other conditions pertaining to specialist studies. - Before any work is done the footprint must be clearly demarcated.
-The demarcation must aim at minimum footprint and minimisation of disturbance. - A Northern Cape Nature Conservation Act permit must be obtained for the removal of the Boscia foetida species on site. - All alien invasive species within the footprint and or within 10 m of the footprint must be removed responsibly. - Care must be taken with the eradication method to ensure that the removal does not impact or lead to additional impacts (e.g., spreading of the AIP due to incorrect eradication methods); - Care must be taken to dispose of alien plant material responsibly. - Indiscriminate clearing of any area outside of these footprints may not be allowed. - An integrated waste management approach must be implemented during construction. - Construction related general and hazardous waste may only be disposed of at approved waste disposal sites. - All rubble and rubbish should be collected and removed from the site to a Municipal approved waste disposal site.
+The demarcation must aim at minimum footprint and minimisation of disturbance. - A Northern Cape Nature Conservation Act permit must be obtained for impact on the protected species listed in Table 3 species on site. - Search & rescue of as many of the Adenium oleifolium plants as possible is recommended.
+Although not a threatened plant species they are of significant medicinal value.
+Rescued plants should be replanted in similar vegetation to the northwest of the site (away from the urban edge and its associated impact area). - All alien invasive species within the footprint and its immediate surroundings must be removed responsibly. - Care must be taken with the eradication method to ensure that the removal does not impact or lead to additional impacts (e.g., spreading of the AIP due to incorrect eradication methods); - Care must be taken to dispose of alien plant material responsibly. - Indiscriminate clearing of any area outside of these footprints may not be allowed. - An integrated waste management approach must be implemented during construction. - Construction related general and hazardous waste may only be disposed of at approved waste disposal sites. - All rubble and rubbish should be collected and removed from the site to a Municipal approved waste disposal site.